alonsoir/demo-rafa/README.md

 The TAE data according to the BdE are registered in the file src/main/resources/types.txt, if you want to add a new one, respect the format.

 Then don't forget to recompile to pack the changes in the jar.

+Introduce in card: cofidis
+Introduce in year: 2019
+Enter month: January

+You will see a json message that will tell you if the card is usury or not.